 (acute sensitivity to noises)

 Auditory canal blockage

 (infection of the inner ear with dizziness, nausea and difficulty hearing)

 Causes outside of the hearing system may also trigger tinnitus:

-First, your ENT specialist or hearing care professional will ask questions about previous illnesses, possible triggers and the ear noise itself.
-It’s important to explain how severely you suffer from tinnitus, for example, how it affects your quality of life.
+Tinnitus is diagnosed by a hearing care professional who will gather information about previous illnesses, possible triggers and the ear noise itself.
+It’s important to explain the severity of your tinnitus and how it affects your quality of life.

-Next, the doctor will perform a hearing exam, including a hearing and balance test.
-This determines whether you also have hearing loss or a hearing system disorder.
+Next, the hearing care professional will perform a hearing test, which will determine whether you have hearing loss or a hearing system disorder.

 Treatment of acute tinnitus (up to three months) may involve cortisone or circulation enhancing drugs.
 However, in the majority of cases, acute tinnitus disappears spontaneously.

 For symptoms that persist for more than three months, no definitive treatment exists.
 However, there are management plans that may help improve your quality of life when dealing with chronic tinnitus.
 A hearing care professional will recommend the appropriate management for your type of tinnitus.